2022 Nevada State Controller election

 The 2022 Nevada State Controller election took place on November 8, 2022, to elect the next Nevada State Controller.
 Incumbent Democratic Controller Catherine Byrne did not seek re-election to a second term.
+Republican candidate Andy Matthews won the election, flipping the seat and marking the best performance for a Nevada Republican in a statewide race in 2022, as all other successful Republican candidates for statewide races won with pluralities of the vote.